-Phone calls made from mobiles traditionally use the network of masts you see dotted around the countryside and throughout cities.
+Phone calls made from mobiles usually use the network of mobile signal masts you see dotted around the countryside and throughout cities.

-However, as you'll have discovered, the reception can often be patchy, especially in rural areas or deep inside buildings.
+However, as you'll have discovered, the reception you get can often be patchy, especially in rural areas or deep inside buildings.

-Quite simply, Wi–Fi calling allows you to make phone calls and send text messages over wireless internet networks rather than over the 3G or 4G mobile internet connection that you normally use that is generated by mobile phone masts.
+Quite simply, Wi–Fi calling allows you to make phone calls and send text messages over wireless internet networks rather than over the 4G or 5G mobile signal that you normally use that's generated by mobile phone masts.

 All sorts of Wi-Fi networks are compatible with the service.
 That includes the one you pay for at home, as well as public ones in coffee shops, airports and train stations.

-If you are somewhere without mobile reception but with Wi–Fi, such as an underground station, you only need to connect your smartphone to the network to make a call.
+If you are somewhere without mobile reception but with a Wi–Fi connection, such as an underground station, you only need to connect your smartphone to the network to make a call.
 It's that simple.

-Some networks allow you to move seamlessly between Wi-Fi calling and 4G calling, so your call won't drop out if you move out of Wi-Fi range.
+Some networks allow you to move seamlessly between Wi-Fi calling and 4G/5G calling, so your call won't drop out if you move out of Wi-Fi range.

-Not all smartphones can make calls over Wi–Fi.
+Almost all modern smartphones can make calls over Wi–Fi.
 UK carriers that offer Wi-Fi calling in some form include EE, Vodafone, Three and O2.

 Wi–Fi calling is easy on Vodafone, but you need to follow specific instructions to get it to work.
 Vodafone has a dedicated page to explain how to set it up.

-EE's Wi-Fi calling service works for pay monthly customers on a wide range of handsets from the likes of Apple, Samsung and LG.
+EE's Wi-Fi calling service works for pay monthly customers on a wide range of handsets from the likes of Apple, Samsung and Sony.

 There is a comprehensive guide on EE's website, with easy to follow steps that even the biggest technophobes can easily get their heads around.

-So long as you have an EE 4G Calling enabled phone and you’re in an area of EE 4G cover, your call will switch between Wi-Fi and 4G to prevent your call dropping out.
+So long as you have a EE 4G Calling enabled phone and you’re in an area of EE 4G cover, your call will switch between Wi-Fi and 4G (or even 5G) to prevent your call dropping out.

 It currently works with phones going back to the Samsung Galaxy S6 and S6 Edge, LG’s G5’s and iPhone 8.
 Three also allows selected Android devices to switch seamlessly between 4G and Wi-Fi with 4G Super Voice.